DonovanZhu/9DoF_MARG_Madgwick_Filter/README.md

  SCL       <--> SCL
  SDA       <--> SDA
 ```

+MARG is powered by Teensy from its 3.3V and GND pins.
+The MARG used in this project uses I2C interface to send data.
+I2C is a stable and relatively high speed interface with only 2 wire.
+To check the pins of Teensy4.0, a pinout diagram can be found on [offical website](https://www.pjrc.com/store/teensy40.html).

 <img src="https://github.com/DonovanZhu/MPU9250_Madgwick_Filter/blob/master/Teensy_MPU9250_Connection.jpg" height="500"> <img src="https://github.com/DonovanZhu/MPU9250_Madgwick_Filter/blob/master/Teensy_Adafruit_Connection.jpg" height="500">

 ### Teensy4.0
 [Teensy](https://www.pjrc.com/teensy/) is a complete USB-based microcontroller development system.
 It is compatible with Arduino Software & Libraries.
 To use it, Arduino software and Teensyduino package is required.
 The official installation instruction is [here](https://www.pjrc.com/teensy/td_download.html).
-Here I provide a Linux installation guidence [Custom foo description](## Linux Teensyduino Installation guide)
+Teensy is a powerful and small size microcontroller.
+It features an ARM Cortex-M7 processor at 600 MHz, with a NXP iMXRT1062 chip, one of the fastest microcontroller available today.

 ### MARG